itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 cd ${KDIR}

 make ARCH=${ARCH} -j $(( $(ncpus) + 1 ))
+make modules
 make modules_install
 make install
 ```

 Note: `make modules_install` creates the required modules under `/lib/modules/<KVER>`.

 `make install` creates an initrd image under the `/boot` directory, and saves the generated `.config` file and `System.map` file under `/boot`.

-Finally, it updates the `grub` configuration (yet doesn't set our new kernel as the default boot option).
+Finally, it updates the `grub` configuration (However - it doesn't set our new kernel as the default boot option).

 Grub configuration update & set booting kernel (only for the next time):